-Issuance of the Draft Environmental Impact Statement in April 2010 initiated a 45-day public comment period during which Tribes and agencies with jurisdiction, interested individuals and property owners within the study area were invited to review and comment on the proposed action, alternatives, and analysis of potential environmental effects.
-The Draft EIS Distribution List (Chapter 5) identifies recipients of that document (in electronic form), and/or recipients of a Notice of Availability of the Draft EIS.
-The Draft EIS comment period closed on June 7, 2010.
+Issuance of this Draft Environmental Impact Statement in April 2010 initiates a 45-day public comment period during which Tribes and agencies with jurisdiction, and interested individuals are invited to review and comment on the proposed action, alternatives, and analysis of potential environmental effects.
+Draft EIS Chapter 5 contains the Distribution List, identifying recipients of the document (in electronic form), and/or recipients of a Notice of Availability of the Draft EIS.
+The Draft EIS comment period will close in early June 2010 (see the Fact Sheet for specific dates).